Pediatric Palliative Medicine

 Easing the transition

-Pediatric Palliative Care is an important resource for terminally ill children and their families.
+Pediatric Palliative Medicine is an important resource for terminally ill children and their families.
 In addition to the clinical care we provide, we’re heavily involved in education and research.

 We also work with families and communities to ensure families have the resources they need—whether they want their child to be cared for at home or in their local hospital.
 For these families, TeleHealth sessions and home visits are used as a means to provide information, support and symptom management.